phughesmcr/Miski/README.md

 2. Consistent code style throughout
 ### Future
 1. Allow for "changed" in queries
-2. Allow for `onEnter` & `onLeave` events in archetypes
-3. Serialisation
+2. Serialisation
-4. Multithreading support / playing nicely with WebWorkers / SharedArrayBuffers
+3. Multithreading support / playing nicely with WebWorkers / SharedArrayBuffers
-5. Proper Deno support
+4. Proper Deno support
-6. Resizable/dynamic component data storage
+5. Resizable/dynamic component data storage
-7. Object pooling where necessary
+6. Object pooling where necessary

 ## Contributing
 Contributions are also welcome and invited.
 See `CONTRIBUTING.md` for details.